qmk/qmk_firmware/docs/feature_joystick.md

 The keyboard can be made to be recognized as a joystick HID device by the operating system.

-!> Joystick support is not currently available on V-USB devices.

 The joystick feature provides two services:
  * reading analog input devices (eg. potentiometers)
  * sending gamepad HID reports